wrdsb/purchasing-services-spec/README.md

-# Specs for Unnamed Omnibus Purchasing Services App.
+# Specs for Omnibus Purchasing Services App.

+## Version 1.0 (MVP)
+This version replaces the current Courier Request Form, the emails it generates, the scheduling spreadsheet used by staff for loaner stock, and the manually generated courier schedule.

-## Loaner Stock Request
+### Loaner Stock Request Process
 * Client logs in and chooses Loaner Stock Request
 * Client fills in form
 * Client submits form